« Previous Page Table of Contents Next Page »

 Slutsker wives cursed in the meat stand when buying meat.

-One said “May my enemies all have stomach aches.
-A second person calls out, why exactly a stomach ache?
-The first one answered, because life (yud”– 18) is to life..
+One said “May my enemies all have eighteen stomach aches.
+A second person calls out, why exactly eighteen?
+The first one answered, because chay (yud chet = 18) is to life...

-The fragments of the parents letters from Slutsk to Israel to their son Aaron Boruch are interesting.
-He is named for his grandfather the well known Slutsker He was the head of the Yeshive, where Mendele Moker Seforim studied.
+The fragments of the parents letters from Slutsk to Israel to their son Aaron Baruch are interesting.
+He is named for his grandfather the well-known Slutsker.
+He was the head of the Yeshiva, where Mendele Moker Seforim studied.

 In them are reflected the father's interest in Zionism.
 His language was half Yiddish and Hebrew.